NeoFoxxo/the-mobile-hour/README.md

 5. Start the app using `npm run start` in your console
 6. Check the credentials folder for the account details
 7. Access the website on port 3001 and enjoy!
+## Running Tests

+The Mobile Hour includes a test suite that ensures the functionality of the app.
+This test suite includes unit and integration tests written with Jest and Supertest.
+<br>To run the tests use the following command:
+`npm run test`

 ## Website Images
 <table>